Nocturnal enuresis in adults

 Nocturnal Enuresis: A Guide to Evaluation and Treatment

 Prevalence, Risk Factors, and Psychological Effects of Primary Nocturnal Enuresis in .
 The definition is confined to those over the age of 18, but it’s more likely to start later in life (referred to as ‘onset Nocturnal Enuresis’) - typically over the age of 60.Nocturnal enuresis is a common problem, affecting an estimated 5 to 7 million children in the United States and occurring three times more often in boys than in girls.
-Urine tests to check for signs of an infection or diabetes.
+It is the most common type of enuresis, affecting about 2 – 3% of adults over 18.
 This is also known as bedwetting.1 This disease affects 10% of 7-year-olds but drops to a rate of 0.Nocturnal enuresis (NE) is a bothersome incontinence condition usually present in childhood and defined as the involuntary passage of urine during sleep in children over 5 years of age.Bed-wetting that starts in adulthood (secondary enuresis) is uncommon and requires medical evaluation.
 When it comes to adults, the overall prevalence was estimated to be 0.Bedwetting, or enuresis, is the loss of bladder control at night.

 4 Adult Bedwetting Causes and How to Stop the Cycle